-Level AO1: Knowledge and Understanding Marks 4 Good knowledge and understanding of the use of group interviews in sociological research.
+Level AO1: Knowledge and Understanding Marks 4 Good knowledge and understanding of the view that questionnaires have limited use in sociological research because the data they produce lacks validity.
 The response contains a range of detailed points with good use of concepts and theory/research evidence.
-7-8 3 Reasonable knowledge and understanding of the use of group interviews in sociological research.
+7-8 3 Reasonable knowledge and understanding of the view that questionnaires have limited use in sociological research because the data they produce lacks validity.
 The response contains a narrow range of detailed points or a wider range of underdeveloped points, with some use of concepts or theory or research evidence.
-5-6 2 Basic knowledge and understanding of the use of group interviews in sociological research.
+5-6 2 Basic knowledge and understanding of the view that questionnaires have limited use in sociological research because the data they produce lacks validity.
 The response contains a narrow range of underdeveloped points and may include basic references to concepts or theories or research evidence.
-3-4 1 Limited knowledge and understanding of the use of group interviews in sociological research.
+3-4 1 Limited knowledge and understanding of the view that questionnaires have limited use in sociological research because the data they produce lacks validity.
 The response contains only assertive points or common sense observations.
 1-2 0 No knowledge and understanding worthy of credit.
 0